 Most livestock species are excluded from pet insurance, albeit agricultural insurance is available for domestic farm animals and some exotics.
 It is important to know that almost all pet insurance companies cover dogs and cats only.

 Pet insurance is an affordable alternative to the heartbreaking finality of euthanasia.
-It is now available throughout Canada and the United States.
+It is now available throughout Canada and the U.S.